isomerpages/edb-pix/_build-your-team/Relocate key employees/Overview.md

 *  Is there [government support](/build-my-team/relocate-key-employees/programmes-relocating-employees/) available for fast-growing tech companies seeking to relocate key employees to Singapore?

-* What are the [guidelines](/build-my-team/relocate-key-employees/fair-consideration-framework/) I would need to take note of when relocating employees to Singapore?

 * How can I [prepare my employees for their move to Singapore?](/build-my-team/relocate-key-employees/prepare-employees-for-move-to-sg/)

 This section will take you through these key considerations and more.